Skip to content

 • /etc/slashdb/auth.cfg

-• the configuration files below may require manual review and editing:
+These configuration files may require manual review and editing:

 • /etc/slashdb/slashdb.ini